1st woman to graduate from Citadel one step closer to SC House seat

 Never miss a local story.

 Mace will face Democrat Cindy Boatwright in the general election, scheduled for Jan.
-16. Boatwright, a Mount Pleasant mental health counselor, ran unopposed for the Democratic nomination.
+16. Boatwright, a Mount Pleasant mental health counselor, ran unopposed for the Democratic nomination in the Republican-leaning district.

 Mace made history in 1999, and a name for herself statewide, when she became the first woman to graduate from South Carolina’s formerly all-male military college.